 Que vs Queue

-Whether you should spell it as queue or que ultimately depends on the context.
+Whether you should use the spelling queue or que ultimately depends on the context.
 For instance, if you’re trying to talk about people waiting in line, the word is queue. (“Louise waited in a virtual queue to speak to a fashion expert”).

 The word queue originates from the Old French word cue, coe or queue, translating as “tail”.
 It’s easy to see how we reached the phrase “queueing in line” then, although “queueing in tail” would admittedly have been more fun.